 Shankar Varadarajan, Ph.D.

-Current Position: Principal investigator, Institute of Translational Medicine, The University of Liverpool, UK
+Current Position: Group Leader, Institute of Systems, Molecular, and Integrative Biology, The University of Liverpool, UK.

 I worked on two different research projects; one project dealt with the role of p38 MAPKs in regulating autophagy and lysosomal biogenesis, while the other project involved TNFR1 signaling and receptor trafficking mechanisms.

 Chu-Chiao (Crystal) Wu, Ph.D.

 My project in the Bratton lab was focused on the stoichiometry and dimerization/conformational status of caspase-9 within the Apaf-1 apoptosome complex and its activation mechanism in vivo using a novel caspase-9 knock-in mouse model.

 Ting-Chun Yeh, Ph.D.